exakat/exakat/docs/Rules.rst

 #####################

-This is a new PHP 5.4 feature, where one may use the result of a method directly as an array, given that the method actually returns an array.
+It is possible to use the result of a methodcall directly as an array, without storing the result in a temporary variable.

+This works, given that the method actually returns an array.

+This syntax was not possible until PHP 5.4.
+Until then, it was compulsory to store the result in a variable first.
+Although this is now superfluous, it has been a standard syntax in PHP, and is still being used.

 .. code-block:: php